SomeoddpilotInc/Someoddpilot-Coding-Style/css.md

 The descendant selector is expensive and over qualified.
 Only use when there is no other way (this is likely in Wordpress wp_nav_menus).

+### Avoid element selector

+The element selector is highly tied to a specific use case.
+Frequently styles will need to be applied to different elements that fulfill different functions.

 ## Linter

 Use [CSS Lint][cssLint] for linting your CSS.